Last updated: Feb 25, 2021.

 - Public transportation, including taxis and buses, and some long-distance buses, may operate at 50% occupancy.* Masks are required when outdoors, including while on public transport and taxis.

 - The government of Nepal has announced that failure to wear a mask outdoors may result in arrest and a fine.
 Specific information about potential penalties has not been published.

-- American Citizens: the consular section is scheduling limited citizen services, contingent upon local conditions.
+- American Citizens: limited citizen services are being scheduled, contingent upon local conditions.
 If you have an urgent need, please contact the consular section by email at firstname.lastname@example.org or through the Embassy main phone number at (01) 423-4000.